Can I file suit at any time?

 Where do I send my notice?

-If you need the address for your insurance company, you can use our company lookup page to find it.
+If you need the address for your insurer, you can use our company lookup page to find it.

 To the Office of the Insurance Commissioner